DaDj/SE-TextureConverter/README.md

 ## Usage
 ```
-TextureConverter.exe -GamePath -Textureroot -Outpath
+TextureConverter.exe -GamePath -Outpath -Textureroot -Textureroot2 -Textureroot3 -Texturerootn...
 ```

 **GamePath**: Space Engineers game folder.

 **Outpath**: Where the Textures shall be saved to.

-**Textureroot**: relative start Path for the Textures. (sub folders are automatically included) (relative to GamePath)
+**Textureroot**: relative start Path for the Textures.
+  - (sub folders are automatically included)
+  - (relative to GamePath)
+  - Can use as many as you want.